davclark/edx-documentation/en_us/install_operations/source/fullstack/install_fullstack.rst

 .. include:: ../links.rst

-.. _Installing the edX Production Stack:
+.. _Installing Open edX Fullstack:

 ####################################
-Installing the edX Production Stack
+Installing Open edX Fullstack
 ####################################

-This chapter is intended for those who are installing and running the edX Production Stack.
+This chapter is intended for those who are installing and running Open edX Fullstack.

 See the following sections: